Qualified Investor: Everything You Need to Know

 A qualified institutional buyer (QIB) is a corporation that is deemed a qualified investor.
 Such corporations invest a minimum of $100 million in securities on an unrestricted basis, the threshold for investing in a broker-dealer being $10 million.
 Including in the definition of a corporation under the QIB rule are financial institutions, insurance companies, and employee benefit plans.
 However, the QIB must be an entity, whether domestic or foreign, and cannot be an individual.

 If you believe that you are a qualified investor, and you are ready to invest in securities being offered to only those who are in fact qualified, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.